 - 2.1.
-The Council's treasury management activities are reviewed on an annual basis to take account of changes and updates in treasury practices and to ensure that best practice is incorporated within all areas of treasury management.
-This report:- - Reviews the Council's treasury management activities for the year 2013/14; - Details those areas of activity that formed the basis of the Treasury Strategy Statement & Annual Investment Strategy 2013/14 received by Full Council on 26 February 2013 (Minute A31/13) and - Demonstrates the Council's compliance with the CIPFA Code of Practice on Treasury Management and the CIPFA Prudential Code for Capital Finance and the adherence to the Prudential Indicators set.
+The Council's treasury management activities for the previous year are reviewed on an annual basis to take account of changes and updates in treasury practices and to ensure that best practice is incorporated within all areas of treasury management.
+This report:- - Reviews the Council's treasury management activities for the year 2014/15; - Details those areas of activity that formed the basis of the Treasury Strategy Statement & Annual Investment Strategy 2014/15 received by Full Council on 24 February 2014 (Item 7 Minute C20140224); and

+• Demonstrates the Council's compliance with the CIPFA Code of Practice on Treasury Management and the CIPFA Prudential Code for Capital Finance and adherence with the Prudential Indicators set.